Android-tablets for the classical musician[ #

 - Battery capacity.
 Whatever happens, you will want to avoid your tablet shutting down from lack of power during a concert.
 A big battery can help prevent this.
 It may also be wise to bring along an external power bank for emergencies.

 - Bluetooth.
 It is popular to use a bluetooth pedal with a tablet showing sheet music.
-As a singer I don't need this, but when holding an instrument you often do not have a hand free to press the screen to go to the next page.
-And given that most tablets only reasonably show one page at the time, you will have to turn pages more frequently than with paper.
+As a singer I don’t need this, but when holding an instrument you often do not have a hand free to press the screen to go to the next page.
+And given that most tablets can only (legibly) show one page at the time, you will have to turn pages more frequently than with paper.

 - Pay attention to the Bluetooth version of your tablet and your pedal.
 A higher version is always better, as it consumes less power and has a more reliable connection.
 The newest version right now is 5.1, but version 4.2 should also be plenty reliable to give a concert with without fear of losing your connection midway.